 Early Life

 Alberto Bombassei was born in Vicenza, Italy, in October 1940.
-His journey in the automotive industry began early in life.
-In 1961, his father, Emilio Bombassei, co-founded Brembo with Italo Breda.
-From a young age, Alberto was involved in the family business, learning the intricacies of the automotive sector.
+His father, Emilio Bombassei, co-founded Brembo in 1961.
+From a young age, Bombassei was involved in the family business, learning the intricacies of the automotive industry and the importance of innovation.

 Rise to Success